The spectrum of the Schr\"{o}dinger Hamiltonian for trapped particles in a cylinder with a topological defect perturbed by two attractive delta interactions: The model

-In the general relativity context, the condition $\mu>0$ is required in order to have a non-exotic matter content for the string.
+where the added delta interaction, $\mp\chi\delta(z)$, represents the attractive and repulsive point interaction placed in the origin.
+In this paper, however, we focus our attention on the double layer graphene model.
+Hence, the above mentioned added interaction is not of interest in our framework, in particular the repulsive case studied in section II.2.1 of \cite{B}.\\ In the general relativity context, the condition $\mu>0$ is required in order to have a non-exotic matter content for the string.
 However, the case $\mu<0$ can be of interest, for example, in the modeling of graphene \cite{21}.
 The generalized eigenvalues $E_B$, related to the wavefunction $\psi(\rho)$, give rise to a continuous spectrum.
 We can also consider interesting cases where the particle is 'trapped' \footnote{A similar technique has been used in \cite{23} in order to obtain the spectrum of trapped gravitons by linearization of Einstein's equations \cite{23b}.} inside an infinitely long cylinder of radius ${\rho}_0$, so that we can introduce the infinite potential wall $V$ with $V=0$ for $\rho\in(0,{\rho}_0)$ and $V=\infty$ for ${\rho\geq{\rho}_0}$.\\ In practice, a 'huge' wall trapping the particle is introduced and as a consequence, the particle is trapped within the cylinder of radius ${\rho}_0$.
-This modeling could be of interest to study the behavior of electrons inside a cylindrical conductor with a topological defect along the $z$-axis, and perturbed by delta attractive potentials.
+This modeling could be of interest to study the behavior of electrons inside a cylindrical conductor with a topological defect along the $z$-axis, and perturbed by two identical attractive delta interactions symmetrically situated around the origin.
 In this case the Dirichlet boundary condition $\psi(\rho={\rho}_0=R)=0$ must be imposed.
-Moreover, note that by adopting the further Dirichlet condition $\psi(z=q)=0, q>z_0$, we have a model representing physically a mass-particle trapped inside a finite cylinder with a topological defect and delta interactions on the parallel planes $z=\pm z_0$, however, it will not be investigated in this paper.\\ For instance, the electrons in a finite metal or in the quantum-confined Stark effect modulator \cite{24}.
-Moreover, quantum dots \cite{25} are very small semiconductors on the scale of nanometers.
-In these physical situations, electrons show quantum confinement and are thus trapped inside the dot: this could be modeled in our framework by setting ${\rho}_0$ of the order of nanometers.\\ Concerning the wave function ${\psi}(\rho,z,\phi)=k\psi(\rho)\xi(z)\zeta(\phi)$, the normalization requires:
+This boundary condition is suitable, for example, for electrons in a finite metal or in the quantum-confined Stark effect modulator \cite{24}.
+Concerning the wave function ${\psi}(\rho,z,\phi)=k\psi(\rho)\xi(z)\zeta(\phi)$, the normalization requires:

 Note that the exact value of $k$ plays no role in result of this paper and we omit the calculation of the integral (\ref{10}).